 What if You Choose GCSE?
 Strengthening Your Curriculum

-GCSE also has structural advantages.
-The qualification is trusted by parents, universities, and employers.
-Learners understand the grade-to-outcome mapping.
-Teachers are abundant; no recruitment challenges.
-Progression to A-Level is clear and well-supported by examination boards.
-If your school is not positioned for a radical curriculum overhaul, GCSE strengthening is a pragmatic, high-impact choice.
+Teachers are abundant, so recruitment is not a challenge.
+Progression to A-Level is clear and well supported by examination boards.
+If your school is not positioned for a radical curriculum overhaul, strengthening GCSE is a pragmatic, high-impact choice.

-Consider also: does your school have the leadership capacity to manage a 24-month authorisation process, secure board and trust approval, retain trained staff, and sustain ongoing commitment?
-If the answer is uncertain, GCSE enhancement is a better fit.
+Also ask whether your school has the leadership capacity for this change.
+Can leaders manage a 24-month authorisation process, secure board and trust approval, keep trained staff, and maintain long-term commitment?
+If the answer is uncertain, GCSE enhancement is likely to be a better fit.

 Further Reading: Key Research Papers